opentable/otj-pg-embedded/README.md

 ## Flyway Migrator

-You can easily integrate Flyway database schema migration:
+You can easily integrate Flyway database schema migration using, in this case, the schema location as follows:

 ```java
 @Rule